 Camp Douglas is a tiny village located in the state of Wisconsin.
 With a population of 628 people and just one neighborhood, Camp Douglas is the 426th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Camp Douglas is generally considered to be a blue-collar town.
-39.33% of the Camp Douglas workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Camp Douglas is a blue-collar town, with 39.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Camp Douglas is a village of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Camp Douglas who work in food service (10.06%), healthcare (9.45%), and office and administrative support (7.93%).

-As is often the case in a small village, Camp Douglas doesn't have a public transportation system that people use for their commute.
+Camp Douglas is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Camp Douglas in 2022 was $26,604, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,416 for a family of four.
 However, Camp Douglas contains both very wealthy and poor people as well.